SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 We define social interaction as vocal engagement with others occurring in person or through virtual modalities (e.g., phone or video calls), consistent with prior work \cite{Zhaoyang_Sliwinski_Martire_Smyth_2018}.
 Unlike previous approaches that impose additional constraints such as stationary participants or continuous turn-taking speech \cite{Katevas_Hänsel_Clegg_Leontiadis_Haddadi_Tokarchuk_2019}, we do not require such restrictions to better capture the variety of real-world interactions that can occur.

+Although the definition of social interaction may overlap with conversation, where conversation is typically defined as “verbal interaction between two or more people” \cite{Yeomans_Boland_Collins_Abi-Esber_Brooks_2023}, our system is designed to detect social interaction broadly rather than conversation alone.
+Prior systems, such as \cite{Liang2023-gi, Zhang_Bertley_Liang_Thomaz_2025}, focus on conversation detection using continuous sensing and require the presence from at least two speakers, including the watch wearer, within every 30-second window.
+We build on this foundational work, as such assumptions may not consistently hold in real-world social interactions (e.g., during student–advisor meetings, storytelling where one individual speaks for extended periods, or situations where two friends talk while the watch user mainly listens and speaks later).

 Crucially, social interaction is not characterized by continuous speech alone.
 Paralinguistic vocal behaviors (e.g., laughter, shouting) and periods of silence may still reflect reciprocal engagement between individuals.
-Accordingly, our system does not require speech in every sensing window; instead, it operationalizes interaction using patterns of speech presence and interaction cues over time, allowing detection to better reflect naturalistic social behavior.

-Although the definition of social interaction may overlap with conversation—where conversation is typically defined as “verbal interaction between two or more people” \cite{Yeomans_Boland_Collins_Abi-Esber_Brooks_2023}—our system is designed to detect social interaction rather than conversation alone.
-Prior systems, such as \cite{Liang2023-gi, Zhang_Bertley_Liang_Thomaz_2025}, focus on conversation detection using continuous sensing and require the presence of at least two speakers, including the watch wearer, within every 30-second window.
-We build on this foundational work, as such assumptions may not consistently hold in real-world settings (e.g., during student–advisor meetings, storytelling where one individual speaks for extended periods, or situations where two friends talk while the watch user mainly listens and speaks later).

-Instead of imposing a per-window requirement that the watch wearer speak during every 15-second sensing window, we require a minimum amount of foreground speech from the wearer aggregated over the duration of an interaction (e.g., across a 20-minute interval), better reflecting real-world interaction dynamics in which individual airtime varies substantially \cite{Cooney_Mastroianni_Abi-Esber_Brooks_2020}.
-Moreover, the system incorporates a broader set of vocal interaction cues beyond speech alone, including laughter, shouting, and whispering, which must be present for at least 50\% (details in Section \ref{threshold_justi_rec_window_duty_cycle_sec}) of each 15-second recording.
-During the remaining portion of each window, silence may occur in any sequence.
+Accordingly, instead of imposing a per-window requirement that the watch wearer speak during every 15-second sensing window, we require a minimum amount of foreground speech from the wearer aggregated over the duration of an interaction (e.g., across a 20-minute interval), better reflecting real-world interaction dynamics in which individual airtime varies substantially \cite{Cooney_Mastroianni_Abi-Esber_Brooks_2020}.
+Moreover, the system incorporates cues such as laughter, shouting, and whispering, as well as periods of silence.